Emergency Contraception

 When are you at risk for pregnancy?

-- had a condom break, slip, or come off
+• Had a condom break, slip or come off;

-- been forced to have sex
+• Been forced to have vaginal sex without contraception;

-- unintentionally let outercourse lead to intercourse
+• Unintentionally let outercourse lead to vaginal intercourse;

-- late getting your birth control shot
+• Late getting your birth control shot

 What We Recommend: